Podcast

 630 Miles - An Audio Journey

-Each month we interview the amazing people that help to make the South West Coast Path one of the world's greatest Trails.
+Each month we interviewed the amazing people that help to make the South West Coast Path one of the world's greatest Trails.
 We meet the volunteers that help to protect this incredible natural resource, the artists that take inspiration from the coastal landscape, the organisations that work tirelessly to protect the heritage and wildlife along the coastline, the businesses who depend on the Path, plus we delve into some of the research that we have undertaken to highlight the health and wellbeing benefits of walking the Path.

 Tune in and listen!